 What Causes Tight Hamstrings?

-- Too Much Time Spent Sitting In Chairs – When seated in a chair, your knees stay bent, meaning that your hamstrings remain in a shortened, contracted position.
-That’s why when seated for long periods, it can be healthy to mix up your position or get up for a quick stroll every 15 minutes or so.3Qvortrup, T. (2021, October 21).
+- Too Much Sitting — When you’re seated, your knees stay bent, and your hamstrings remain in a shortened, contracted position for extended periods.
+Most runners sit at a desk for hours before and after their runs, which counteracts a lot of the flexibility work they’d otherwise be building.
+Getting up for a few minutes every half hour can help break the cycle.3Qvortrup, T. (2021, October 21).
 The 9 Best Chair Yoga Poses You Can Do At Your Desk. https://yogajala.com/best-chair-yoga-poses/

-- Muscle Compensation – Your hamstrings may be overcompensating for another weak muscle.
-Weak glutes and quads or tight hip flexors are often culprits for tight muscles in the hamstring complex.
+- Muscle Compensation — Your hamstrings may be picking up the slack for weaker muscles elsewhere.
+Weak glutes, weak quads, or tight hip flexors are common culprits that shift extra load onto the hamstring complex.

 What Are The Risks Associated With Tight Hamstrings?